-SECTION A - The Bureau
+SECTION A The Bureau

-Subsection 1 - Mission and objectives
+Subsection 1 Mission and objectives

+I.A.1.a.
 The mission of the Accrediting Bureau of Health Education Schools (ABHES) is to serve as a nationally recognized accrediting agency of institutions predominantly providing health education and programmatic accreditation in specific health education disciplines.

-The objectives of ABHES are as follows:
+I.A.1.b.
+The objectives of ABHES are: